 2025 Grant Awards

 Philadelphia Health Partnership focuses on advancing equity in health and early childhood health and development.
-From January to September 2025, we awarded $802,500 in grants to fourteen organizations working to nurture, connect, advocate, and lead.
+In 2025, we awarded $1.5 million in grants to 28 nonprofit organizations working to nurture, connect, advocate, and lead.

 NURTURE